peacepostman/wavify/readme.md

 A playground can be accessed here : http://codepen.io/peacepostman/pen/jBavvN/

+You can also see it in production here : https://potion.social/fr/plans-entreprise

 ## Usage

 Usage is very simple.
 First, be sure to include Jquery (https://jquery.com/) and TweenMax (https://greensock.com/tweenmax) in order to be sure that all dependencies are loaded.